Listening to Yourself: The Skill Most People Forget

 2. Summarise your own thoughts.
 Write them down in your own words.
 Sometimes seeing your thoughts reflected back helps you spot the real issue.

-4. Check alignment.
+4. Check your alignment.
 Compare your daily actions with your stated values.
 Where are they consistent?
 Where is there a gap?
 That gap is where you need to listen most.

 Listening to yourself isn’t indulgent, it’s essential.
 It’s the skill that helps you live with integrity, make better decisions, and show up more fully for others.
-When you give yourself the same gift of presence you give others, you stop drifting and start leading your own life.
+When you give yourself the same gift of presence that you give others, you stop drifting and start leading your own life.

 Listening Tip

-This week, try this: At the end of each day, ask yourself, “Did my actions reflect the life I say I want?”
-Write down what you notice.
-You may be surprised by what you hear when you finally stop and listen.
+This week, try this: at the end of each day, ask yourself, “Did my actions reflect the life I say I want?”

 Related Resources